Which city is cheaper, Pattaya or Bangkok?

 The sun comes out a lot this time of the year in Pattaya.
 People are often attracted to the plentiful sunshine in Bangkok this time of the year.
 In the winter, Bangkok often gets around the same amount of sunshine as Pattaya.
 Bangkok gets 276 hours of sunny skies this time of year, while Pattaya receives 276 hours of full sun.

 Bangkok is around the same temperature as Pattaya in the winter.
-The temperature in Bangkok is usually 27°C (80°F) in January, and Pattaya stays around 27°C (80°F).
+The daily temperature in Bangkok averages around 27°C (80°F) in January, and Pattaya fluctuates around 27°C (80°F).

 Both Pattaya and Bangkok are popular destinations to visit in the spring with plenty of activities.
-Plenty of visitors come to Bangkok because of the warm tropical climate that lasts throughout the year.
-Plenty of visitors come to Pattaya because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Bangkok throughout the year.
+Plenty of visitors come to Pattaya because of the warm climate and sunshine that lasts throughout the year.

 The rainy season in Bangkok is May to October.
+The dry season in Pattaya is December to April.
+The rainy season in Pattaya is June to October.
 In April, Bangkok usually receives around the same amount of rain as Pattaya.
 Bangkok gets 65 mm (2.6 in) of rain, while Pattaya receives 69 mm (2.7 in) of rain each month for the spring.

 It's quite sunny in Pattaya.
 The sun comes out a lot this time of the year in Bangkok.
 Bangkok usually receives around the same amount of sunshine as Pattaya during spring.
 Bangkok gets 262 hours of sunny skies, while Pattaya receives 262 hours of full sun in the spring.

 In the spring, Bangkok is around the same temperature as Pattaya.
-Typically, the spring temperatures in Bangkok in April are around 31°C (87°F), and Pattaya is about 30°C (86°F).
+Typically, the spring temperatures in Bangkok in April average around 31°C (87°F), and Pattaya averages at about 30°C (86°F).

 Bangkok | Pattaya | |||